-Next, use graduated transfer pipettes to measure out the vitamin E, rosemary extract and chamomile essential oil.
+- Next, use graduated transfer pipettes to measure out the vitamin E, rosemary extract and chamomile essential oil.

 Don’t want to make your own?
 There are a lot of wonderful sellers on Etsy that sell their calendula balms and salves!
 For kids I’m partial to the Cocoa Calendula Balm from Buttercup & Jake.
 This handcrafted buttery balm gently soothes and protects dry, irritated skin with organic cocoa butter and organic vanilla beans.
 It’s made with golden Calendula flower oil – locally and sustainably produced in the Hudson Valley – it’s truly all-natural, preservative-free and 86% organic.
 You can buy it here.